Time-periodic flows of electrons and holes in semiconductor devices: Main theorems

-For the proof of Theorem 2.3, we can obtain the lower bounds of $n$ and $p$ by the same method as in \cite{KS2}.
-The main task is to establish the upper bounds which is done by obtaining the uniform-in-time estimate of $L^1$-norms.
+The main task in the proof of Theorem 2.3 is to establish the uniform-in-time estimate of $L^1$-norms.
 Then a difficulty arises from the condition $b \neq 0$ in \eqref{ddewv}.
 Specifically, when we rewrite the drift terms $n\nabla v$ and $p\nabla v$ in \eqref{ddewn} and \eqref{ddewp} by using \eqref{ddewv}, we have boundary terms having a strong nonlinearity.
 To handle the difficulty, we decompose $n$ and $p$ into the parts of the lower and higher values.
 The lower part is not issue at all.
 If the $L^1$-norm of the higher part is large, the dissipative effect is strong enough so that the rewrite mentioned above is not necessary.
 For the case that the $L^1$-norm of the higher part is small, we use a new technique to show that the nonlinear term with $b$ can be absorbed into the dissipative terms.
 It will be discussed in Lemma \ref{lemefs}.

 A main difficulty of the proof of Theorem 2.4 arises due to the low regularity of solutions.
 It is not expected that the solutions have a better regularity than \eqref{reg0} due to the mixed boundary condition \eqref{bdnd}.
 In such a case, it is not straightforward to handle some nonlinear terms only by applying the well-known inequalities.
 To overcome this difficulty, we use the new estimate proved in Lemma \ref{mpees}.